ghajba/wp-editor/README.md

 ### Version 0.3

- *  Starting with version 0.3 you can download your draft posts (currently the latest 25 in reverse-chronological order (based on their publish date)) (I plan to add an option to configure the maximum number to load)
+ *  Starting with version 0.3 you can download your draft posts (currently the latest 25 in reverse-chronological order (based on their publish date))
  * **tags** and **categories** are loaded with your posts
- * If you altered the draft locally it will not get overwritten (I plan to add a command line argument to force updates)
+ * If you altered the draft locally it will not get overwritten
  * downloading of source code and "more"-tags work properly